Presencial, Online, Streaming

 Objectives:

-To provide a global overview of the different information systems necessary for effective and efficient management of the main business processes of organizations.
+To provide a global overview of the different information systems required for effective and efficient management of organizations’ main business processes.

 Syllabus: